Hospitality-grade floor protection · Ships in 1–3 business days · 90-day limited warranty

 Installation: Clean the leg base with isopropyl alcohol, peel the backing, press firmly for 30 seconds, wait 48 hours before heavy use.

-Now that you know which slide you want, this section of the furniture slides guide shows how to measure the leg base for the right size.
-Slide sizes are stated in millimeters with imperial conversions throughout this furniture slides guide.
+Once you know which slide you want, measure the leg base for the right size.
+Sizes are in millimeters with imperial conversions.
 The right size sits just inside the edge of the leg, fully hidden when viewed from the side.

 Lay the furniture on its side or upside down.
 The flat face at the very bottom of the leg is where the slide will sit.
 That’s the surface you measure.